I've been living with MS for 25+ years and have tried almost every medication available. I have also been evaluated and tested extensively.

 Solu-Medrol is used to calm the inflammation that occurs when our body attacks itself, resulting in a flare-up.
 The dosage is very high, over-stimulating, and almost totally controls our endocrine system.

-It's as if the steroids have successfully invaded your endocrine system and set itself up as the new commander-in-chief.
-It plans on staying forever but doesn't realize it doesn't have the full support of your endocrine system, which has decided to retreat and regroup until the nasty steroid pulse is over, at which time it will slowly reassert itself as head of your adrenals.
+It's as if the steroids have successfully invaded your endocrine system and set themselves up as the new commander-in-chief.
+It plans on staying forever but doesn't realize it doesn't have the full support of your endocrine system, which has decided to retreat and regroup until the nasty steroid pulse is over, at which time it will slowly reassert itself as the head of your adrenals.

 While in retreat mode, however, the steroids get to wreak havoc on all your crucial glands and hormones, including all of the systems that allow you to relax and get some sleep.
 Not to fear—just remember this is a temporary thing.
 Once the steroids are out of your system, your endocrine system will reset, reestablishing your natural body clock in the process.

 Obviously, if your MS is flaring up and causing you disability, unusual limb weakness, or even severe eye problems, such as optic neuritis, you will welcome the steroid pulse your doctor recommends.
-It will lessen the attack your body is waging on itself, and shorten the duration of the attack.
+It will lessen the attack your body is waging on itself and shorten the duration of the attack.
 Although it might not necessarily have you back to your old self for a couple of months or so, it is still welcomed by many for whatever good it will do after it is absorbed into the system and has time to work.

 Coping With Insomnia